Skip to main content

 Z.O.N.A: Origin Game Cover

-Z.O.N.A: Origin is a single player role playing game.
+Z.O.N.A: Origin is a single player open world role playing shooter game with horror, post-apocalyptic and science fiction themes.
 It was developed by AGaming+ and was released on August 22, 2025.
-It received mostly positive reviews from players.
+It received positive reviews from players.

 MAIN FEATURES Full weapon customization — paint your guns however you like using spray cans.
 This is the first VR game to feature such a system.
 A large number of diverse locations and monsters to discover and face.
 Over 30 hours of gameplay, offering a deep and fully immersive VR experience.
 Next-generation graphics created using advanced VR technologies.
 A blend of action, horror, surviva…